 Inside:

 Blue-green inside with faux leather plastic sweatband.
-Unknown if it once had a stamp or if it was manufactured sterile like the Soviet Tropical Export Uniform which uses the same fabric.
+It is unknown if it once had a stamp or if it was manufactured sterile like the Soviet Tropical Export Uniform, which uses the same fabric.

 Usage Photos: